 In his book, The 5 Love Languages, author Gary Chapman identifies 5 different ways people tend to express love:

 - Physical Touch

-Too often in relationships, we hear things like, “I keep giving and giving and giving, but I get nothing back in return.”
+Too often in Christian marriage counseling, we hear things like, “I keep giving and giving and giving, but I get nothing back in return.”
 Well, people have a natural tendency to give and express love in the way that they want to and expect to receive love from others in return.
 The problem comes when we don’t notice this fact and act accordingly.

 If you’re a husband and the primary way you express love is through gifts and your wife is geared to crave physical touch, issues can ensue if you fail to recognize this and choose to start loving your spouse in a way that says love to her.

 Tip #5 – How to Become a Team

 Genesis 2:18 says, “The Lord God said, ‘It is not good for the man to be alone, I will make a helper suitable for him.”
 The word “helper” there in the Hebrew can actually be more accurately translated “help meet.”
 In Created to Need a Help Meet, Michael Pearl explains, “As two pieces of a puzzle meet in exact profile, so man and woman meet the natures of the other.”

 In other words, husband and wife are a team, designed uniquely by God for each other to meet the needs of each other in marriage.
 Becoming an effective team, though, can be a bit of a process and in many ways a challenge.
 One of the most common barriers to true oneness in marriage pertains to roles and expectations.

 In football, an offensive play only works effectively when all 11 players are working together in harmony, completing their assigned tasks.
 If a fullback (who is supposed to block on a given play), blows his assignment and instead chooses to go out for a short pass, the quarterback can end up getting sacked.